On-chip probabilistic inference for charged-particle tracking at the sensor edge: Simulated dataset

-\subsection{Simulated dataset}
+\section{Simulated dataset}

+The spatial distribution and time evolution of charge deposited in a pixel array is sensitive to the traversing particle's kinematic properties.
+A particle's trajectory at the mid-plane of the pixel sensor is described by the following variables in the coordinate system of the sensor, shown in Figure \ref{fig:coordinates}: the hit position $x,y$ where the particle traverses the sensor; the polar incident angle $\alpha$; and the azimuthal incident angle $\beta$.

-The ML models described in this work are trained on simulated datasets of charged pion interactions in an array of pixels implemented in high resistivity silicon with a high-voltage reverse bias for full depletion.
+The ML models described in this work are trained on simulated datasets of charged pion interactions in an array of pixels implemented in high resistivity silicon \cite{zenodo}.
 Electric field maps are generated using Silvaco TCAD \cite{silvaco_tcad} for a futuristic sensor geometry.
 The simulated sensor is composed of an array of $16\times16$ pixels, oriented in the $xy$ plane, with pitch 50 $\times$ 12.5 $\mu$m$^2$ in $x\times y$.
 The thickness of the simulated sensor is 100 $\mu$m, and its volume is depleted of charge carriers by a reverse-bias of -100 V. The sensor is immersed in a 3.8 T magnetic field oriented parallel to the $x$-axis.

 Charged pions are generated at a distance of 30 mm from the silicon sensor.
 Positively and negatively charged pions are generated in equal numbers.
 The interaction of the charged pions with the sensor and subsequent charge collection and signal induction are simulated using PixelAV~\cite{pixelav} using the electric field maps described above.
 Charge is collected as a cumulative sum in each pixel over a time window of 4~ns in 200~ps increments.